itsAidenDev/itsAidenDev/README.md

 ## 🚀 About Me
-- 🔭 Working on: **ITA Challenge** (Java + Spring Boot REST API)
+- 🔭 Working on: [**ITA Challenge**](https://github.com/IT-Academy-BCN/ita-challenges-backend) (Java + Spring Boot REST API).
-- 💡 Experienced in building APIs, handling authentication, and database integration
+- 💡 Experienced in **building APIs**, **handling authentication**, and **database integration**.
-- 🎯 Career Goal: Grow as a backend/full-stack developer and contribute to impactful projects
+- 🎯 Career Goal: Grow as a backend/full-stack developer and contribute to impactful projects.
-- 🔐 Currently learning cybersecurity fundamentals (network security, OWASP Top 10, and ethical hacking basics)
+- 🔐 Currently learning cybersecurity fundamentals (network security, OWASP Top 10, and ethical hacking basics).
 - ✉️ You can shoot me an email at aidenromerogarcia@gmail.com!
 I'll try to respond as soon as I can.
-- 📍 Based in Barcelona
+- 📍 Based in Barcelona.

 ---